vfarah-if/react-code-exercise/README.md

      ![image-20220814112409895](./add-dev-packages.png)

 2. [**Storybook**](https://storybook.js.org/docs/ember/get-started/install) is my next must, mainly because I believe this to be an extension of my testing paradigm, and enhancement with the way I communicate with non-technical/technical people, allowing for other plugins to be added that will help to show easy configuratons changes, accessibility issues and other things.
-There is an issue with the documentation, which means just initialising, will not work as expected ~~npx sb init typescript~~
+There is an issue with the documentation, or the latest storybook, which means just initialising, will not work as expected ~~npx sb init typescript~~

    ```bash
    # Note this is different to the documentation https://github.com/storybookjs/storybook/issues/13593